AdrienFausteGay/GRAFS-E/docs/source/input.md

 #### Bioenergy facilities diets

 A diet must be given for each bioenergy ficilities on the territory.
 This is done like diets for populations and livestock with a diet name given in "Input data".
 Yet Methanizer type are allowed to consume products, excretion compartments and "waste" which represent green waste.
-Bioraffinery type can anly use products compartments and waste as inputs.
+Bioraffinery type can only use products compartments and waste as inputs.

 ### Energy power